gear-foundation/gear-wiki/docs/gear/why.md

 ---
 title: Why do we build Gear?
 sidebar_position: 1
-sidebar_label: Why do we build Gear?
 ---

 ## Global aspect

-Blockchain technology launched a rapid transition from centralized, server-based internet (Web2) to a decentralized, distributed one (Web3).
+Blockchain technology launched a rapid transition from a centralized, server-based internet (Web2) to a decentralized, distributed one (Web3).
 Its distinctive features are: no single point of failure (the network can still function even if a large proportion of participants are attacked/taken out), censorship resistance, anyone in the network has the possibility to use the service (permissionless).

 Web3 introduces new types of decentralized applications (dApps) and assets such as: decentralized finances (DeFi), decentralized currency exchanges (DEX), decentralized marketplaces and gaming platforms, NFTs, Social Tokens and more.